 High levels of naturally-occurring iron and manganese can cause drinking water to appear cloudy or discolored, affecting the water's aesthetic quality and customer acceptance.
 Discolored water results in the majority of customer complaints about water quality.
 Turbidity is a direct measure of the cloudiness or light scattering of water and is measured in nephelometric turbidity units (ntu).
 Iron and manganese levels can also be quantified with field equipment or sophisticated laboratory instruments.
 Beginning in 2005, the Utility developed a comprehensive sampling program and other initiatives designed to monitor and reduce iron and manganese levels and incidents of discolored water at the customer tap.
-Initial monitoring targeted areas where iron and manganese levels and customer reports of discolored water were highest.
-After the implementation of operation and maintenance initiatives aimed at improving water quality, the Utility shifted, in 2011, away from collecting samples at customer taps to routinely monitoring distribution locations such as booster stations, schools, and public buildings that are more representative of the water distribution system as a whole.
+Initial monitoring targeted areas where iron and manganese levels and customer reports of discolored water quality, the Utility shifted, in 2011, away from collecting samples at customer taps to routinely monitoring distribution locations such as booster stations, schools, and public buildings that are more representative of the water distribution system as a whole.